TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-03-06-statie-5-how-to-manage-translations.md

 lang: en
 ---

 use case?

-- double web
-- double posts
+- posts in two languages

 in code

 in direcories

 ...in practise?